Financial Planning Standards Board Ireland DAC

 These Bye-laws may be downloaded (in PDF format) by clicking on the relevant links below.

-As Executive Administrator, Terrie is responsible for providing administrative assistance to the Chief Executive.
+As Executive Administrator, Penny is responsible for providing administrative assistance to the Chief Executive.